Akiiki/coding/scripts/eris_dev/README.md

 `cd ~/coding/scripts/eris_dev`

+As this new user, run:

+`sudo usermod -a -G docker $USER`

+to give the user permission to access the docker daemon.

 Log out and ssh back in with the new user.

 ## Install golang

 `source ./install_go.sh`

-## Install docker & docker-machine
-`sudo chmod +s install_docker.sh` so that the script runs as sudo `source ./install_docker.sh`

 Log in and back out of the server for the changes to take hold.

 ## Install vim-go
 `source ./install_vim-go.sh